Competition Policy in Light of Innovation, with David Rahman

 Symbiotic Competition and Intellectual Property (online appendix), with David Rahman

-According to Nordhaus, the optimal life of a patent T* trades off the "embarrassment" of monopoly with motivating innovation, given that imitators would otherwise copy inventions and, in competing with innovators, reduce their profit, hence their incentive to innovate.
-In this paper, we extend this argument through a general equilibrium growth model with follow-on innovations, knowledge spillovers and imperfectly elastic labor supply.
-We calibrate this model to the US economy and find T* between 8 and 14 years, in contrast with the current global standard of 20.
-A decomposition of T* suggests that knowledge spillovers are quantitatively just as important as market power, each reducing the optimal life of a patent by about 20 years.
-We also find that optimal patent policy depends crucially on the distribution of spillovers across industries.
-As such, we argue for a general equilibrium approach to patent policy.
+According to Nordhaus, the optimal life of a patent T* marries motivating innovation with the “embarrassment” of monopoly, given that imitators would copy unpatented inventions and thereby reduce incentives to innovate.
+We extend this argument through a general equilibrium growth model with follow-on innovations, knowledge spillovers, and imperfectly elastic labor supply.
+Our calibration to the US yields T* between 8 and 14 years, much lower than the current global standard of 20.
+Decomposition of T* suggests that knowledge spillovers are quantitatively as important as market power, each reducing the optimal life of a patent by about 20 years.
+We also find that optimal patent policy depends significantly on the distribution of spillovers across industries.

 Price Dispersion in Dynamic Competition

-In product markets, substantial price dispersion exists for transactions of physically identical goods, and in these markets, incumbent firms sell at higher prices than entrants.
-I present a theory of dynamic competition that explains these facts as results from the same fundamental assumption: that consumers have imperfect access to firms and that the degree of access to a firm is endogenous, depending on a firm's past sales history.
-The models' unique equilibrium features randomized pricing strategies, but incumbents always post higher prices than entrants.
-The equilibrium converges to a stationary equilibrium.
-As firms' entry and exit rate converges to zero, the stationary equilibrium converges to the competitive equilibrium.
+In product markets, substantial price dispersion exists for transactions of physically identical goods.
+Moreover, in these markets, incumbent firms sell at higher prices than entrants.
+This paper presents a theory of price formation under dynamic competition that explains these facts by assuming both that consumers have imperfect access to firms and that their degree of access depends on each firm's sales history.
+The model has a unique equilibrium that features randomized pricing strategies, with incumbents always posting higher prices than entrants.
+For a fixed underlying environment, the equilibrium converges to a stationary equilibrium over time.
+As firms' entry and exit rates approach zero, this stationary equilibrium converges to perfect competition.

 Market Microstructure and Informational Efficiency: The Role of Intermediation, with Brian Albrecht